Sure, the third-generation Mercedes-Benz CLS looks the part – but can it justify its hefty price tag?

-Interior and tech
+Interior & tech

-Based on the same underpinnings as the latest Merc E-Class, the CLS also borrows a lot of tech from the S-Class – it’s also the first CLS coupe to feature five seats instead of four.
+Based on the same underpinnings as the latest Merc E-Class, the CLS also borrows a lot of tech from the S-Class.
+It’s also the first CLS coupe to feature five seats instead of four.

 It also gets a parking package (including an HD reversing camera), Agility Control suspension and intelligent lighting.
 Other features include keyless go, electric seats, a Burmester stereo and an electric sunroof.

-Should you buy it?
+Should you buy one?

 So, is it worth spending the extra premium on this attractive four-door coupe?
-Or does the E Class do the job just fine?
+Or does the E-Class do the job just fine?